Sprained Ankle Services

 - Grade 2 – four weeks to three months

-Your physiotherapist will also see you for regular follow-up appointments to check your progress and adjust your treatment plan if necessary.
-Typically follow-up appointments are every one or two weeks, but can be several times a week for severe sprains in the early stages.
+Your private physiotherapist at Circle Rehabilitation will also see you for regular follow-up appointments to check your progress and adjust your treatment plan if necessary.
+Typically, follow-up appointments are every one or two weeks, but can be several times a week for severe sprains in the early stages.
 The team will also provide printed instructions for exercises you can do at home which serve as a visual guide to achieve the correct technique.